vipulnaik/working-drafts/lesswrong/the-case-for-mental-strength.md

-I expect something similar to be true in terms of the best methods to develop mental strength: for many people, "natural" levels of cognitive, emootional, and behavioral stimulation that day-to-day activities provide will be enough.
+I expect something similar to be true in terms of the best methods to develop mental strength: for many people, "natural" levels of cognitive, emotional, and behavioral stimulation that day-to-day activities provide will be enough.
 But those seeking to achieve extraordinary feats of mental strength will likely benefit from some form of deliberate exercise.

-However, there is a differeence between the physical and mental realms that calls the above into question.
+However, there is a difference between the physical and mental realms that calls the above into question.
 Namely, in the physical realm, thanks to tremendous technological progress, many of us lead sedentary lifestyles where "natural" levels of exercise are low.
 In the mental